Where Did It All Come From?

 Yes, eminently so!
 There is an old classical philosophical expression ex nihilo nihil fit - "Out of nothing comes nothing."
 When we see that the Bible tells us matter/energy was from the "invisible," we are not left with the absurdity that everything came from nothing at all.

-This is, however, exactly the corner that science (without God) paints itself into.
-While we don't know what that "invisible" source may have been, it does not leave us in a philosophical Alice's Wonderland.
+This is, however, exactly the corner that science (without God) has painted itself into.
+While we don't know what that "invisible" source may have been, it does not leave us in a philosophical Alice In Wonderland.

 This, by the way, is just one more reason why the Big Bang theory isn't compatible with Scripture.
-The only agreement between the two is that each teaches a time of beginning of matter/energy.
-The old pagan teachings of the past that matter/energy have no origin has finally fallen.
-Scripture has once more been shown to offer a better explanation of origins.
+The only agreement between the two is that each one teaches a time of beginning of matter/energy.
+The old pagan teachings of the past that matter/energy are eternal and thus have no origin has fallen.
+Scripture has once more shown itself to offer a much better explanation of origins.